thinkmoney/banking-kata/README.md

 npm init
 npm install
 ```
 Run `npm test` in the console to ensure that the jest framework is working correctly.
-Happy coding!
+Happy coding!"# banking-kata"